chencyc123/sts4/Starter-Projects.md

 [[/images/screenshot-new-spring-starter-page-1.png|New Starter Wizard Page 1]]

+Note that by default, the wizard uses the public [https://start.spring.io](https://start.spring.io) url which points to a public web-service provided by Pivotal.
+However, it is also possible to use a customised webservice you develop and run in-house.
+Simply change the url at the top of the page.
+The wizard will remember the url and use that service from now on (until you change it again).
+This could be useful, for example, if you fork the service [source  code on github](https://github.com/spring-io/initializr) to include your own, in-house developed spring-boot starters).

 The second page is the more interesting one, where you search for and choose various 'Starter' dependencies: